Health & Safety Guidelines for Working with Nanomaterials at Cornell

 Traditional industrial hygiene sampling methods such as airborne dust measurements have been used to measure airborne nanomaterials.
 However, these methods require careful interpretation.
 Scientists are developing more sensitive and specific sampling techniques to evaluate occupational exposures.
 Sampling in the workplace should include background measurements and measurements before, during, and after production or handling of these materials.
 These measurements can determine if emissions and possible exposures are occurring.

 Elimination or Substitution to a less hazardous substance is a basic principle of occupational safety and health.
 Certain aspects of a process may be changed and result in a less hazardous situation to exist.
-The Safer Nanomaterials and Nanomanufacturing Initiative is a source of information about potential substitutions to improve nanomaterial safety.
+Engineered Nanomaterials: Investigating substitution and modification options to reduce potential hazards is a source of information about potential substitutions to improve nanomaterial safety.

 Engineering Controls should be used to reduce worker exposures to nanomaterials.
 They have been designed to reduce exposures to other particles of similar size.
 Examples include source enclosure (isolating the generation source from the worker) and local exhaust ventilation systems.
 Exhaust ventilation systems that use high-efficiency particulate air (HEPA) filters are very effective in removing nanomaterials.
 The following table is provided by NIOSH to make recommendations of installing control measures depending on the nanomaterial used in specific activities.